KAM-CHUN-KIT/PageViewController/README.md

 # KPageViewController

-An flexiable and easy to use view pager library for Swift.
+A flexiable and easy to use view pager library for Swift.

 ## Preview
 <img src="Screenshot/ezgif-4-2168d0e5043a.gif" width=350/>